agmcarthur/vtec2023-amr/README.md

 If you are doing this demo live, you can download all the files we will be viewing here: https://github.com/agmcarthur/vtec2023-amr/tree/main/downloads_for_demo

+You can also download the lecture slides here: https://github.com/agmcarthur/vtec2023-amr/tree/main/lecture_slides

 <a name="intro"></a>
 ## Introduction